Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

 \begin{lem} The elementary situations of the remaining five configurations of Figure~\ref{f:hexposs} (up to symmetry) are shown by Figure~\ref{f:tovabbi}.

 \end{lem} \begin{proof} In $(9,1,1,1)$ there is only one domain into which we can place $w_d$ without having an empty set of elementary situations.
-For that choice the (combinatorial) elementary situation is unique.
+For that choice the elementary situation is unique.
 For $(4,2,2,2)$ all four choices of domains for $w_d$ are possible and symmetric, for $(8,2,1,1)$ there are two (symmetric) choices.
+(Figure~\ref{f:tovabbi} shows only one of the symmetric choices.)
 For $(5,5,1,1)$ and $(6,3,2,1)$ there are two possible choices, the further choices are either symmetric, or do not provide any elementary situations.
-A fairly straightforward argument, similar to the one outlined in the proof of Lemma~\ref{l:3333elem} now shows that Figure~\ref{f:tovabbi} provides all possible (combinatorial) elementary situations. \end{proof}
+A fairly straightforward argument, similar to the one given in the proof of Lemma~\ref{l:3333elem} now shows that Figure~\ref{f:tovabbi} provides all possible elementary situations. \end{proof}

 Now we return to the discussion of curve systems on the four--punctured sphere $S$.
-Notice first that a combinatorial elementary situation provides a curve system on $S$: take each oriented arc, together with the boundary circle it starts from, and consider the boundary of an $\epsilon$--neighbourhood (for sufficiently small $\epsilon$) of it in $S$.
+Notice first that an elementary situation provides a curve system on $S$: take each oriented arc, together with the boundary circle it starts from, and consider the boundary of an $\epsilon$--neighbourhood (for sufficiently small $\epsilon$) of it in $S$.
 The resulting curves, regarded as $\alphak$--curves (together with the basepoints on which the arcs passed through) provide a nice diagram on $S$ (which, together with curves on $\Sigma - S$, gives a nice diagram for $Y$).
-We will call these curve systems on $S$ \emph{elementary situations} again.
+We will call these curve systems on $S$ \emph{elementary curve configurations}.

 Let us consider the curve $\alpha_0$ in $S$, which (according to our previous discussions) can be described by an arc $a_0$ connecting two boundary components of $S$.
 Recall first that in the $\betak$--convenient diagram there are further $\alphak$--curves: one in $P$ (separating the two basepoints on the arc $a_0$) and one in $S-P$ (separating the two basepoints on $a_0'$).
-We choose these curves as follows: consider the subarc $a_1$ of $a_0$ which starts at one of its endpoints, passes through one of the basepoints and stops right before $a_0$ passes through the second basepoint, which we choose to be the distinguished one.
-The boundary of a small neighbourhood of the circle component from which $a_1$ starts and of $a_1$ now provides $\alpha_1$.
-A similar choice applies in the pair-of-pants $S-P$ giving $\alpha_1'$; now the subarc $a_1'$ will avoid the distinguished basepoint $w_d$.
-Now we are ready to state the result which normalizes the curve system in $S$.
+We choose these curves as follows.